How to check for a leak at home

 1. Turn your internal stop tap on.

-2. Wait ten minutes, making you still don't use any water.
+2. Wait ten minutes, making sure you still don't use any water.

 3. Take a note of the meter reading.